denoland/docs/runtime/reference/migration_guide.md

 ## Backwards compatibility with Node.js and npm

-Deno 2 is backward compatible with Node.js and npm.
+Deno 2 is backwards compatible with Node.js and npm.
 This allows you to not only run Deno in your current Node.js projects, but also incrementally adopt pieces of Deno's all-in-one toolchain.